Mrsebastino/MS4_whisky_shop/README.md

 * Warning messages are used when user enter wrong password, email.
 If the email is already taken and if the passwords check don't matched.

 #### Bugs encountered
-While making change to my `checkout Models` one migration got corrupted.
+* While making change to my `checkout Models` one migration got corrupted.
 I had a look and my mentor had a look, and the problem was with `Django`.
 My Mentor suggested to just create a new DB it would be quicker than keep looking for the bug.

-When migrating files to `postgres` and error showed up.
+* When migrating files to `postgres` and error showed up.
 `django.db.utils.ProgrammingError: cannot cast type integer to date LINE 1: ...R COLUMN "release_date" TYPE date USING "release_date"::date` I first rename the field, migrate to `sqlite3`, and then migrate to `postgres` again, still an error.
 I checked with tutor support and the problems was with some of the existing migration, deleting them fixed the bug.
 And i was then able to deploy to Heroku.

-On the shopping bag page, the plus and minus button to adjust the bag, sometimes appear over the NavBar when we scroll the page up, it is an intermittent problem, as sometimes the page function as expected, i looked online, couldn't find anything helpful, the bug is esthetic, it doesn't affect the functionality of the page.
+* On the shopping bag page, the plus and minus button to adjust the bag, sometimes appear over the NavBar when we scroll the page up, it is an intermittent problem, as sometimes the page function as expected, i looked online, couldn't find anything helpful, the bug is esthetic, it doesn't affect the functionality of the page.
 I will look in into it when i have more time.

+* I have encountered a problem with **AWS** my project, made a lot more `Pull request` and `Get request` than expected, i checked with the tutor but since it's a third party they coudln't give that much advice.
+I was adviced to get a new **AWS**  `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which i did, but that didn't fixed the issue.
+I contacted **AWS**, and made a request to be allowed more  `Pull and Get request` , but was only allowed a very small amount.
+I have made cost calculation, since i will have to cover the cost and it doesn't look to be expensive.
 ### Deployment
 The project is stored on Github and hosted on Heroku
 #### Local Deployment